funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 date:   2026-03-09 18:50:11 +0530
 categories: ml
 ---
 Designing a recommender system is not a trivial problem to solve and big tech companies have invested hundreds of millions into building the best recommender systems platform.
 While I will not go through the details of designing a full recommender system in this post and I would like to keep that for a future post.
-In this post I would be walking through the steps I followed train a deep recommender system (a recommender system implemented using deep neural networks) in a distributed environment i.e. where we have a cluster of nodes/pods each with a limited memory and limited number of CPUs/GPUs.<br/><br/>
+In this post I would be walking through the steps I followed to train a deep recommender system (a recommender system implemented using deep neural networks) in a distributed environment i.e. where we have a cluster of nodes/pods each with a limited memory and limited number of CPUs/GPUs.<br/><br/>
 Please note that this was a weekly side project that I felt would be fun to do.
 Many of the codes or design that are shown here may not be fully optimized for production.
 Athough I will try to point out scopes for improvements wherever possible to the best of my knowledge.
 Also, I leveraged some of my team's reserved and not in use GPU kubernetes pods to run the model so to keep the post short I will not go through the setup of the distributed environment such as provisioning nodes in GCP or writing kebernetes YAML to spin up multiple GPU pods etc.<br/><br/>
 The dataset used for training the deep recommender system is MovieLens-32M (~32 million movie ratings).<br/><br/>
 The dataset comprises of multiple files corresponding to ratings (user id, movie id, rating, timestamp),  movies metadata such as title, genre etc. and movie tags.
-We will be using all of these data as features to train a regression model to predict the rating given the user and movie input features and any other features.
-To be more precise we are going to use the following features for the model.<br/><br/>
+I will be using all of these data as features to train a regression model to predict the rating given the user and movie input features and any other features.
+To be more precise I am going to use the following features for the model.<br/><br/>
 ```
 User Features
 1. user_id